Bobby Bones Refuses To Let Mirrorball Trophy Out Of His Sight After Surprising ‘Dancing With The Stars’ Win

 “This is my life now,” the radio star captioned the snap.

-Bones also posted another photo in which he his posing with fans with his blinged-out trophy.
+Bones also posted another photo, in which he his posing with fans with his blinged-out trophy.
 He captioned that Instagram pic with, “Mirrorball on tour!”

 Bones also introduced the Dancing With the Stars mirrorball as his fans’ new friend.
-You can see Bobby Bones proudly showing off his Dancing With the Stars mirrorball trophy in the Instagram posts below.
+You can see Bobby Bones proudly showing off his Dancing With the Stars trophy in the Instagram posts below.

 Ahead of his Dancing With the Stars victory, Bobby Bones told Good Housekeeping that if he did happen to win the mirrorball trophy, he would never let it out of his sight.